Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Benchmarking Text-to-Image Generative Models

-\textbf{Benchmark.} In Tab.~\ref{tab:benchmark}, we report our benchmark consisting a relatively complete list of recent from the academia, community and industry.
-We are able to observe an obvious trend that models that are popular in the community are consistently out-performing models from the academic.
-Inference details will be elaborated in Appendix.~\ref{sec:generation_details}.
+Tab.~\ref{tab:benchmark} shows a benchmark of recent text-to-image generative models from the academic, community and industry.
+It's an interesting trend that popular models from the community are consistently out-performing models from the academic.
+We also plotted HPS v2 against existing evaluation metrics, CLIP Score~\cite{clip} and Aesthetic Score~\cite{schuhmann2022laion}.
+An interesting data point is CogView2~\cite{ding2022cogview2}.
+It generates images with high aesthetic quality, but has worse controllability.
+Inference details of each model on the benchmark are elaborated in Appendix~\ref{sec:generation_details}.